-Other behaviors which may result in being sent home include: lack of preparation for the day, failure to meet the dress code regulations, and/or disruptive conduct, this will result in a clinical absence and will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.
+Other behaviors which will result in a SNIP include: tardiness, lack of preparation for the day, failure to meet the dress code regulations, and/or disruptive conduct.
+The student may be removed from the clinical experience and sent home at the instructor's discretion when there are safety concerns.

 A clinical may be canceled by the clinical instructor due to an emergency or inclement weather using the Nursing Department Clinical Call Tree.
-The student will be notified of the cancellation by their instructor and re-scheduling will be done by the clinical coordinator.
+The student will be notified of the cancellation by their instructor and re-scheduling will be done by the clinical instructor.
 Because the service area is widespread, due to the rural nature of the communities served by the college, conditions may vary within those areas.
 The student is encouraged to make individual judgment decisions regarding travel.
 Use extreme caution and do not travel if conditions are serious.

-- Stay informed concerning weather conditions.
+• Stay informed concerning weather conditions.
 All students must sign up for RAVE through LCC for college alerts.
-Local radio and television stations announce weather forecasts, road conditions, and school closures. - When a snow day is declared by LCC, the policy is that all clinicals are cancelled. - If a two hour delay is announced the policy is that clinicals will start at 10 a.m. and end as scheduled.
+Local radio and television stations announce weather forecasts, road conditions, and school closures.

+- When a snow day is declared by LCC, the policy is that all in person clinicals are cancelled, however a virtual clinical may be substituted. - If a two-hour delay is announced the policy is that clinicals will start at 10 a.m. and end as scheduled.